 Applicants are notified by the Graduate School of their acceptance to the program.
 Following admission, each student should make an appointment with the Director of Graduate Studies for an initial advisement appointment.
 Please consult the material in the Advisement Information section of this handbook prior to meeting with the director.

-To complete the Master's degree, each student must develop and complete a thesis or project.
+To complete the Master's degree, each student must complete a thesis or project or take a comprehensive examination.
 Which option the student chooses is contingent upon their future goals, and is elaborated in conjunction with a graduate committee of three professors (four is optional).
 At least two of those committee members should be from the Department of Mass Communications, and the Committee Chair must be a Mass Communications graduate faculty member.

 A thesis involves identifying a problem, issue or trend within the field and investigating it by drawing on relevant theory and applying appropriate research procedures.
 This option is usually selected for those students wishing to extend their graduate studies (e.g. doctoral program) or that wish to pursue a research problem in depth.